 SCAMPER helps you develop new products and services.
 Many of the questions it uses were created by Alex Osborn, but Bob Eberle developed the mnemonic.

 SCAMPER stands for:

 - Put to another use.

 To use SCAMPER, you simply go down the list and ask questions regarding each element.
-Remember, not every idea you generate using SCAMPER will be viable; however, you can take good ideas and explore them further.
+Remember, not every idea you generate will be viable; however, you can take good ideas and explore them further.